 Yeah, because that’s what I was doing the numbers, you know, you said you’re doing up to 15 hours a day, there are 24 hours in a day, that’s nine hours left, by the time you go home, even run some of your errands, do some chores, or whatever you have to do.
 Man, there’s not a lot of time left for anyone else for anything else.
 Is There Really?

 No, not at all

 Yeah.
-So you experienced a stroke, you’re in the bathroom, the dog finally gets you out because you broke something in your partner heard it?
-What happens then so you find yourself in hospital how did that happen.
+So you experienced a stroke, you’re in the bathroom, and the dog finally gets you out because you broke something in your partner heard it?
+What happens then so you find yourself in the hospital how did that happen?

 Um, I actually saw the paramedics come in and try to get me out of there.
 And of course, I was still wedged, you could not actually open the door the way I was wedged in the bathroom.